nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 _Details coming soon ..._

-### Batch and Range Commands

 ### Operate on Contacts by Conditional Clause : `batch`

-If the given condition is satisfied, it returns a group of contacts
+Returns contacts in the address book that match the given condition.

 Format: `batch COMMAND where/CONDITION`

+* The allowed operations in `COMMAND` are
+  * list
+  * edit
-* The commands include list, edit, delete
+  * delete
 * The `CONDITION` field must conform to the following syntax: `TERM OP TERM`
   * Valid operators for the `OP` field are `>`, `<`, `=`, `!=`, `LIKE`
   * A `TERM` may be an attribute of a person or a constant value

 Examples:
 * `batch delete where/name LIKE A%`
   * Deletes all persons whose name start with A (case-sensitive)
-* `batch Edit p/87438806 where/ p/Phone = 87438807 `
+* `batch edit p/87438806 where/phone = 87438807 `
   * Edit contact with phone matches keyword 87438807 change to 87438806

 ### Operate on Contacts within Range : `range`

-Perform actions on a group of contacts
+Perform actions on a group of contacts.

 Format: `range COMMAND from/INDEX_FROM to/INDEX_TO`

-* Performs the specified COMMAND on all contacts between the specified range of `INDEX_FROM` to `INDEX_TO`
+* Performs the specified COMMAND on all contacts between the specified range of `INDEX_FROM` to `INDEX_TO` inclusive
-* The allowed operations in `COMMAND` are
+* `COMMAND` must be a valid command.
+The allowed operations in `COMMAND` are
   * list
   * edit
   * delete
 * The `INDEX_FROM` and `INDEX_TO` parameters must be **positive integers**, and refer to the index number shown in the **displayed contact list**
 * `INDEX_FROM` must be less than `INDEX_TO` must be supplied, otherwise the command will perform no operation
-* `COMMAND` must be a valid command
 * The resultant effect of the command is dependent on the performed action

 Examples: